Kapo179/django-taskmanager/README.md

-# Django Kanban: Task Management App
+# KanDo App

+KanDo is a simple, sleek task manager kanban board, which can be used manage tasks in visual columns.

-Easily organize and manage your tasks with this Django-based Kanban application.
+Easily organize and manage your tasks with this Django-based Kanban Task Manager application.

+**Who's it for?**
+Wanting to track tasks in a simple to view kanban board?...<more features will be added here>

 ## Key Features